Galileo-Suite/winwmi/README.md

 helpful in system right-sizing for a cloud migration from on-prem to Azure or AWS (for example).

-They are just some of the metrics you'd need long term to figure this out.
+These are the basic metrics that are needed for clound migration.

 # Cloud Metrics

-These are the basic metrics that are needed for clound migration.

 * Currently Configured
   * Configured CPUs